Claim: Prayers are requested for Nick Doize, a teenager battling leukemia.

 To add your name…click Forward, than add your name at the bottom, then send to everyone on your email list.

-Origins: This appeal for prayers and good thoughts for a stricken 16-year-old named Nick Doize began circulating on the Internet in mid-October 2009.
-Nick was diagnosed with acute lymphocytic leukemia (ALL) in February 2006 and had since undergone a bone marrow transplant.
+Origins: This appeal for prayers and good thoughts for a stricken 16-year-old named Nick Doize began circulating on the Internet in

 An update from late September 2009 noted that Nick might be undergoing a second bone marrow transplant: